Frequent Questions

 How long should a cutting phase be?

-A good rule of thumb for people with a moderate to low body fat % (men 10-15% and women 20-25%) is to use a bulk-to-cut ratio of 3:1.
-For example, if you bulk for 12 weeks, cut for 4.
-However, if you have more body fat to lose, you would want to spend more time cutting before focusing on building muscle.
+For people with moderate to low body fat (men 10-15%, women 20-25%), use a bulk-to-cut ratio of 3:1 — bulk 12 weeks, cut 4.
+If you have more fat to lose, spend longer cutting before focusing on muscle.

 How do I avoid losing muscle in a cut?

-Keep your deficit conservative (10-15%, or around 300-500 calories max), protein high (0.8-1 gram per kg of body weight) and keep up progressive overload.
-Even when you are not focused on muscle building, you should be continuing some resistance training to preserve that muscle mass you spent so much time and energy getting.
+Keep your deficit conservative (10-15%, or 300-500 calories max), protein high (0.8-1 gram per kg) and progressive overload going.
+Even when you’re not focused on building, keep up resistance training to preserve the muscle you worked so hard for.

 How long would it take to go from an average body to looking like a superhero?
 How is that done?

-In most cases, you will see noticeable changes after 2-3 months of consistent training.
-More significant changes in 4-6 months.
-After about a year, some incredible physical transformations can have taken place.
-This is all based on being consistent with training and diet.
-The people who do this for Hollywood movies or bodybuilding competitions are professionals that have coaches or entire teams for planning their workouts and meals, as well as multiple hours a day devoted to this.
+Expect noticeable changes after 2-3 months of consistent training, bigger changes in 4-6 months, and incredible transformations after about a year — all built on being consistent with training and diet.
+The people who do this for Hollywood or bodybuilding competitions are professionals with coaches, teams and hours a day devoted to it.

-In general we recommend you focus more on learning to enjoy the process of building muscle, developing strength and losing body fat, while constantly celebrating small and big wins.
-Take photos every 4-6 weeks; notice how your clothes starts to fit differently; how your posture and confidence improves; how running up flights of stairs becomes easier; work on cool movements like pull-ups or muscle-ups; see how far you can take your squats and deadlifts; explore your untapped potential and looking like a superhero just becomes a by-product of your lifestyle.
+We recommend focusing on enjoying the process — building muscle, gaining strength, losing fat — and celebrating wins big and small.
+Take photos every 4-6 weeks; notice how your clothes fit differently, how your posture and confidence improve, how stairs get easier; work on cool movements like pull-ups and muscle-ups; push your squats and deadlifts.
+Explore your potential and looking like a superhero becomes a by-product of your lifestyle.

 How much should my calorie surplus be to build muscle?